derrikdennis/javascript-challenge/README.md

-# Aliens-R-Real: JavaScript and DOM Manipulation Homework <!-- omit in toc -->
+# Aliens-R-Real: JavaScript Challenge <!-- omit in toc -->

 ## Table of Contents <!-- omit in toc -->